-Whatever the reason, any maternal guilt over not breastfeeding should be left behind once the decision is made to formula feed.
+Whatever the reason, any maternal guilt over not breastfeeding should be left behind once the decision is made to bottle feed.
 We point out, “Just think of all of those college graduates who were formula fed as infants!”

 Here are some tips for formula feeding: